 Second, the use of photography is visually appealing.
 With photos of meats, vegetables, and grains, the infographic design takes on its own personality.
 What could be better?
 We’re left with a great resource that’s amazing to look at.

 Choosing the right color is a challenge, whether you’re buying a new car or decorating your nursery.
 Kelly-Moore Paints knows this, so they came up with a brilliant idea: Why not choose a color based on your favorite music?
-It’s a novel and fun why to provide a service, but best of all, it’s also a beautiful infographic.
+It’s a novel and fun way to showcase their color expertise, but best of all, it’s also a beautiful infographic.

 More conceptual art piece than infographic, this piece turned favorite albums into colorful data visualizations based on emotions experienced while listening to the music.
-The result is an infographic design example we never get tired of looking at.
+The result is one of our infographic design examples.

-You can’t have an infographic design roundup without featuring a map of some kind.
+You can’t have a roundup of infographic design examples without featuring a map of some kind.
 (We’re pretty sure it might be a law.)
 This infographic by AppliedTrust is a tourist’s guide to the nature trails of Boulder, Colorado, and it leaves us with some serious wanderlust.

 With a bit of a retro style and intricate illustrations, this infographic proves a great practical resource for the hipster traveler in us all.
 So print this poster, stick it in your Herschel bag next to your Toms shoes, and get ready for one happy adventure in The Centennial State.